How to Apply for the SRRV in the Philippines: Requirements, Process, and What to Expect

 Step 6: Pre-Evaluation, Review, and BI Endorsement

 The PRA conducts a pre-evaluation of documents before logging the formal application.
-This is actually a useful step — flagged issues at this stage can be resolved before the clock starts on processing.
+This is a useful step.
+Flagged issues at this stage can be resolved before the clock starts on processing.

 What the Deposit Actually Means — and What Happens to It

-If a document is rejected after funds are already remitted: This is a meaningful risk.
-One of the most consistent pieces of advice from experienced agents and community forums is to ensure your key documents — pension proof, police clearance, medical certificate — are confirmed to be in acceptable form before wiring any funds.
-A rejected application where the deposit has already been remitted creates complications that take weeks to resolve.
+If a document is rejected after funds are already remitted: This is a real risk.
+One of the most consistent pieces of advice from experienced agents and expat community forums is to make sure your key documents (pension proof, police clearance, medical certificate) are confirmed to be in acceptable form before wiring any funds.
+A rejected application where the deposit has already been remitted creates problems that take weeks to resolve.

 Fees and Ongoing Costs